Alexandre Baril: Transcapacitaire (Transabled)

 The term "transabled" refers to a non-disabled person's need to transform their body to acquire a disability.
 Moreover, these people maintain that this experience should not simply be understood as a decision or 'choice,' but rather as a need" to modify various physical abilities that are not necessarily limited to amputations.
-This term deviates from medical and sexology models that favours the language of apotemnophilia and Body integrity dysphoria (BIID).
+Transabled is derived from the word "able" which "refers to various abilities: physical, mental, psychological, etc. that are not assigned the positive or negative values associated with other terms such as capable/incapable, validity, etc., and denotes the presence or absence of ability."
+It's also important to note that the term deviates from medical and psychological models that favour the language of apotemnophilia and Body integrity dysphoria (BIID).

 Baril did not coin the term transabled in English; transabled activists did.
-But he translated and coined the term in French.
-Transabled is derived from the word "able" which "refers to various abilities: physical, mental, psychological, etc. that are not assigned the positive or negative values associated with other terms such as capable/incapable, validity, etc., and denotes the presence or absence of ability."

-Baril coined these terms in his thesis once he became aware of the absence of work on the realities of people with disabilities in intersectional feminist analyses.
+He coined the terms “transcapacitaire” and “transcapacité” in French and adapted "transabled" and "trainability" to the French-speaking context.
+Baril coined these terms during his doctoral studies once he became aware of the absence of work on the realities of people with disabilities in intersectional feminist analyses.
 His goal was to understand the development of "expository discourses (etiology and suggested treatment methods) surrounding traceability, and the effects of such discourses on the reception (positive or negative) of transabled testimonials."
 Faced with the absence of respectful vocabulary in the French language, Baril chose to create new terminology to avoid using the existing terms, whose negative connotations can undermine the realities of these individuals.

 Transitude (transness)

 Transitude refers to the condition of—or the state of being—trans.
-This neologism was inspired by the English term, "transness."

-Baril coined this term in 2014 for a scientific presentation in 2015.
-The term has been circulating online since 2014 and was taken up by cartoonist Sophie Labelle in 2015, for her webcomic Assignée garçon (titled Assigned Male in English).
+This neologism first appeared in blogs in 2013, without being defined, and then in Baril's research in 2014–2015.
+Baril initially coined the term in 2014 for a scientific presentation in 2015.Cartoonist Sophie Labelle used the term in 2015, for her webcomic Assignée garçon (titled Assigned Male in English).

+This neologism is inspired by the English term, "transness".
+Baril explains, "the French neologism 'transitude' is equivalent to 'transness in English.
+Composed of the term 'trans' and the suffix '-itude,' which denotes a state, transitude refers to the state of being trans."

 Suicidisme (suicidism)

-Suicidism denotes "a system of oppression (founded on non-suicidal perspectives) encompassing normative, discursive, medical, legal, social, political, economic, and epistemic structures in which suicidal individuals experience multiple forms of injustice and violence."
+Baril coined the concept "suicidism" in 2016–2017 to describe "a system of oppression (founded on non-suicidal perspectives) encompassing normative, discursive, medical, legal, social, political, economic, and epistemic structures in which suicidal individuals experience multiple forms of injustice and violence."